namuol/boyziigame/README.md

 ## Dependencies

 - Tested with zig 0.11.x
 - [raylib](https://github.com/raysan5/raylib) is expected to be installed as a system dependency.
+- A boot ROM is required to be downloaded manually to `src/dmg_boot.bin`
+    - Tests expect to use the standard DMG boot ROM
+    - For other purposes you can use something open source like the ones [SameBoy](https://sameboy.github.io) uses.
+You can download SameBoy and find pre-built boot ROMs in its application folder.

 ### OSX